E3 Lithium’s Direct Lithium Extraction (DLE) Technology

 - The process is fast – we recover lithium in minutes, not months.

-Unless otherwise indicated, Christopher Ward, P. Eng., Manager of Projects at E3 Lithium and a Qualified Person under National Instrument 43-101, has reviewed and is responsible for the engineering and process technical information contained in this website.
+Unless otherwise indicated, Chris Doornbos, P. Geo., President and CEO at E3 Lithium and a Qualified Person under National Instrument 43-101, has reviewed and is responsible for the geoscience-related technical information contained in this website.